Krishna-Veeramallu/Calculating-Family-Expenses-using-Service-Now/README.md

-💡 Project Title: Calculating Family Expenses Using ServiceNow This is a ServiceNow-based solution developed during our internship to help families manage and monitor household expenses in a structured, automated, and user-friendly manner.
+# 📊 Calculating Family Expenses Using ServiceNow

+This is a ServiceNow-based solution developed during our internship to help families manage and monitor household expenses in a structured, automated, and user-friendly manner.
 The system enables users to log daily expenses, connect them to family-level budgets, and receive alerts when financial limits are exceeded.

+---

-🔧 Key Features
+## 🔧 Key Features

-Custom tables for Family Expenses and Daily Expenses Auto-numbering for each record (e.g., MFE001, DFE001) Related lists to link daily expenses with family-level data Business rules for budget limit monitoring and alerts Custom forms for simplified expense entry
+- Custom tables for **Family Expenses** and **Daily Expenses**
+- **Auto-numbering** for each record (e.g., `MFE001`, `DFE001`)
+- **Related lists** to link daily expenses with family-level data
+- **Business Rules** for budget monitoring and alerts
+- **Custom Forms** for easy data entry
-Reports for categorized spending insights
+- **Categorized Reports** for spending analysis

+---

-📂 How It Works
+## 📂 How It Works

-Users open the relevant form to log a daily or family expense Enter the necessary details such as date, category, and amount Submit the record, which is auto-numbered and stored System links the entry to the family budget and monitors thresholds Alerts or notifications are triggered if the budget is exceeded Users can view related records and download reports anytime
+1. User logs a daily or family expense through a ServiceNow form
+2. System auto-generates a record number and stores it
+3. Daily expenses are linked to their corresponding family budget
+4. Business rules validate and trigger alerts if the budget is exceeded
+5. Users can view related entries and reports

+---

-👨‍💻 Built With
+## 👨‍💻 Built With

+- ServiceNow Catalog Configuration
-ServiceNow Custom Tables & Forms
+- Custom Tables and Forms
-UI Policies & Client Scripts
+- UI Policies & Client Scripts
-Number Maintenance
-Business Rules
+- Business Rules (Glide API)
+- Number Maintenance
-Related Lists
+- Related Lists
+- Notification Engine

+---

-👥 Team Members (Internship Project)
+## 👥 Team Members (Internship Project)

-Team ID: LTVIP2025TMID20412
+**Team ID**: `LTVIP2025TMID20412`

-Team Leader: Veeramallu Krishna Sai Saran
+- 👤 **Team Leader**: Veeramallu Krishna Sai Saran
-Team Member: Kareti Ram Phani Kumar
+- 👤 **Team Member**: Kareti Ram Phani Kumar
-Team Member: Challa Hemasri
+- 👤 **Team Member**: Challa Hemasri
-Team Member: Bhupathi Samhitha
+- 👤 **Team Member**: Bhupathi Samhitha

+---

+## 📎 License

+This project was developed as part of an internship program and is intended for educational purposes.